PIM's - What are they?

 Getting this information during the building design phase avoids risks that the building consent process might disclose unexpected requirements leading to costly additional design work or causing delays in obtaining building consents.
 Knowing potential site issues and designing to accommodate them can also speed up the subsequent building consent processing, as the building consent review process is likely to face fewer requirements for further information or potential flaws in the proposed building design.

-A PIM also allows consent applicants or designers to identify requirements for various other authorisations at an early stage.
-The PIM will disclose requirements for authorisations that are required by the territorial authority or that have been notified to the territorial authority by another statutory authority, for example resource consents and Heritage New Zealand approval.
+A PIM also allows consent applicants or designers to identify requirements for various other authorisations at an early stage, for example whether the proposal requires resource consent.
+The PIM will disclose requirements for authorisations that are required by the territorial authority or that have been notified to the territorial authority by another statutory authority, for example Heritage New Zealand Pouhere Taonga approval.

 The PIM can also give greater certainty to consent applicants or designers by confirming whether or not building work may be able to be undertaken.